sashakhad/scaffold-2026.02/README.md

 The scaffold includes a basic User model in Prisma.
 You can extend it by:

 1. Editing `prisma/schema.prisma`
-2. Running `npm run db:push` to apply changes
+2. Running `pnpm run db:push` to apply changes
-3. Or `npm run db:migrate` for versioned migrations
+3. Or `pnpm run db:migrate` for versioned migrations

 ## Styling & UI